MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-accidental-deletes.md

 The following document describes the accidental deletion feature for Microsoft Entra Cloud Sync.
 The accidental delete feature is designed to protect you from accidental configuration changes and changes to your on-premises directory that would affect many users and groups.
 This feature allows you to:

-- configure the ability to prevent accidental deletes automatically.
+- Configure the ability to prevent accidental deletes automatically.
-- Set the # of objects (threshold) beyond which the configuration takes effect
+- Set the # of objects (threshold) beyond which the configuration takes effect.
-- set up a notification email address so they can get an email notification once the sync job in question is put in quarantine for this scenario
+- Set up a notification email address so they can get an email notification once the sync job in question is put in quarantine for this scenario.

 >[!NOTE]
 >If you have specified accidental delete prevention four group provisioning to Microsoft Entra ID, be aware this only prevents the group from being deleted.
 This does not prevent members from being deleted.
 To prevent members from being deleted, you should configure accidental delete prevention on synchronized users.